meekrob/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 R is a programming language.
 It is

-## How did R come to be?
+### How did R come to be?

   * 1976 - Bell Labs develops S, an open-source statistical programming language.
+The team was led by John Chambers.
   * 1991 - Ross Ihaka and Robert Gentleman at the University of Aukland in New Zealand embarks on a research venture to adapt S into R.
     * Motivated to create a better user experience for academics
   * 1995 - first beta official released